toshi0607/Go-FAQ-Japanese-Edition/original.md

 ```

 This behavior of the language, not defining a new variable for
-each iteration, may have been a mistake in retrospect.
+each iteration, was considered a mistake in retrospect,
-It may be addressed in a later version but, for compatibility,
+and has been addressed in [Go 1.22](/wiki/LoopvarExperiment), which
-cannot change in Go version 1.
+does indeed create a new variable for each iteration, eliminating this issue.

-## Control flow
+## Control Flow

 ### Why does Go not have the `?:` operator?